The-Portal-Bot/Documentation/docs/descriptions.md

 a channel name.
-For example if you have set your voices name to `./set v.regex $status_list` portal knows thats [status_list](/docs/interpreter/objects/variables/detailed/status/status_list) is a variable, as it is proceded by the symbol _$_ (portal can read variables, attributes, pipes and structures as seen bellow).<br />
+For example if you have set your voices name to `./set v.regex $status_list` portal knows thats [status_list](/docs/interpreter/objects/variables/detailed/status/status_list) is a variable, as it is proceeded by the symbol _$_ (portal can read variables, attributes, pipes and structures as seen bellow).<br />
 So lets say you are playing Counter Strike, your channel's name will be **CS:GO**.<br /><br />